 You’re unlikely to be the poor traveler who’s sick enough to require thousands of dollars’ worth of medical treatments, but if it happens to you, you’ll want to be covered.
 Start by calling your insurance company and asking what medical expenses it will pay for, what you need permission for, and what you’ll have to cover on your own.
 “A lot of insurance companies won’t do full evacuations,” says Gendreau.
 Instead, they may cover only a fraction of the total cost.

 Buy travel insurance.

+Travel insurance is another expense you should consider when traveling with diabetes.
 The primary reason many people buy travel insurance is to cover the steep cost of medical evacuations, which can run higher than $100,000.
 Gendreau recommends WorldClinic (worldclinic.com) because it offers travel insurance with perks: The company can send a Learjet and medical team to evacuate you and can airlift you to an American hospital instead of what many medevac companies consider the “most reasonable medical facility.”

 Note local hospitals and pharmacies.

 Digging around for local medical care options is a smart idea.
 Find out what pharmacies and hospitals are closest to your hotel before you leave for your trip.
 If you skip this step and are in a bind, ask the hotel for recommendations.
 Staff there may even be able to help you track down a doctor if needed.